Norman Saunders (politician): Norman B. Saunders Sr. International Airport

-On May 24, 2024, the Turks and Caicos Islands Airports Authority (TCIAA) honoured the legacy of Honourable Norman B. Saunders Sr. with a ceremony marking the official renaming of the South Caicos International Airport to the Norman B. Saunders Sr. International Airport.
+On 24 May 2024, the Turks and Caicos Islands Airports Authority (TCIAA) honoured the legacy of Saunders with a ceremony marking the official renaming of the South Caicos International Airport to the Norman B. Saunders Sr. International Airport.
 The renaming recognized Saunders’ decades of public service, particularly his pivotal role in shaping the nation's tourism sector and championing the development of South Caicos.
 Speaking at the ceremony, Hon.
 Saunders reflected on his contributions and highlighted South Caicos’ growing importance in the country's tourism sector, stating:

 “Tourism is the breadbasket of this country... and we all believe that South Caicos will be the next big spot.
 It will be the next future area for tourism.
 I trust that this place will be a gateway to South Caicos and to some of the other islands.”

-On March 15, 2025, American Airlines' inaugural direct flight from Miami to South Caicos (Flight AA 3815) landed at the Norman B. Saunders Sr. International Airport.
+On 15 March 2025, American Airlines' inaugural direct flight from Miami to South Caicos (Flight AA 3815) landed at the Norman B. Saunders Sr. International Airport.
 Hon.
 Saunders brought remarks at the event stating,"South Caicos is seeing a new day today, and I'm proud to be in the midst of it...
 But I would like to remind the audience that this is not the first international flight for South Caicos.
 We’ve had Southeastern Airlines fly here many, many years ago when there was only one international airport in the whole Turks and Caicos Islands.
 So, this is a return to our past days.

 But truly, we are looking forward to a bright and prosperous future because I think this flight, and others that will follow, will do a lot to boost the economy of South Caicos.
 So, we take this opportunity to welcome all of you here.
 We hope you enjoy this day, and we trust that you will cooperate with the government and all other entities within the country that will be boosting tourism.

 We want to do it right.
 That was what I told the Premier several weeks ago.
 We don't want to mess it up... so all of us have a responsibility to do what is right to make sure we control what is happening."